You want smart political talk without the meltdowns?

 He did a great job at lunch.

-Now we've got to stand together.
+We've got to stand together.

-We're gonna get the Israeli aid done.
+We're going to get the Israeli aid done.

-Uh, we've got a president that doesn't want to win a war.
+We've got a president that doesn't want to win a war.

 He wants to just prolong a war.

-And so how do we do this when we have a president like Biden that is I mean, this guy is terrible.
+And so how do we do this when we have a president like Biden that is, I mean, this guy is terrible?

 Well, I agree with you.

-Um I've never been this worried about the country, I've never been this worried about the state of the world.
+I've never been this worried about the state of the world.

-Uh what are your thoughts on everything?
+What are your thoughts on everything?

 We had energy independence.

-Uh we used to have law and order in our towns and cities.
+We used to have law and order in our towns and cities.

-Uh we didn't have a world in chaos.
+We didn't have a world in chaos.

-Um I really believe the likes of Putin and Chi and Iran, the mullahs there.
+I really believe the likes of Putin and Chi and Iran, the mullahs there.

-I I I think they feared and had a deep respect for Donald Trump.
+I think they feared and had a deep respect for Donald Trump.

-Uh, and I think they believed him when he said he would do something.
+And I think they believed him when he said he would do something.

 Well, think about this.

-I we had I had uh director Ray from the FBI and Majorkis from Homeland Security testifying Homeland Security, and I asked Ray, are we safer today than when Biden took office?
+And I asked Ray, are we safer today than when Biden took office?

 It took him forever to come up with an answer.